Motor Bearing Noise Troubleshooting Guide: Causes, Diagnosis & Prevention

 Step 1: Listen and Identify

-• Note the type, frequency, and pattern of noise (steady, intermittent, cyclical).
+• Record the type, frequency, location, and pattern of the sound: steady, intermittent, cyclical, speed-related, or load-related.

 Step 2: Manual Rotation and Inspection

-• If the shaft can’t be fully rotated or emits clicking/grinding, bearing replacement may be required.
+• If the shaft cannot rotate normally or produces severe roughness, further inspection or bearing replacement may be required.

 Step 3: Vibration Analysis

-• Use accelerometers or vibration pens to measure overall and specific frequency vibration.
+• Use accelerometers or vibration instruments to measure overall vibration and relevant frequency components.

 Step 4: Temperature Monitoring

-• Use infrared thermometers or built-in thermal sensors.
+• Use infrared thermometers, thermal cameras, or installed temperature sensors.

 Step 5: Visual Examination

-• Inspect seals, shields, and exposed areas for grease leaks, contamination, or deformation.
+• Inspect seals, shields, lubrication points, and exposed areas for grease leakage, contamination, corrosion, or deformation.

 Step 6: Lubricant Analysis